Imagine of film and Tv director Tim Burton, famous people with autism

-What’s inside this article: A look at some famous people with autism spectrum disorder (ASD).
-These include some of the greatest minds of all time, including Albert Einstein, Elon Musk, Tim Burton, Eminem, and more!
+What’s inside this article: A look at some autistic celebrities from the past and present.
+These include some of the greatest minds of all time, including Albert Einstein, Tim Burton, Wentworth Miller, Eminem, and more!

 I view these individuals as inspirational to neurodivergents like myself and others.
 They are proof that different ways of thinking are strengths and benefit society.